 It’s so sad to see the countless number of dogs in shelters or rescues who are have heart worms or tick-borne illness.
 In fact, most of our foster dogs have a tick-borne illness or some type of worms when they come to us.
 This just shows the vast number of widespread animal neglect or uninformed pet ownership.
 Please protect your pets!
 Okay, off my soapbox… 🙂

 Sleep: They say healthy, well-exercised dogs can sleep up to 18 hours a day.
 Of course this depends on their age, breed, health, etc. Our pups are crate trained and L O V E their crates.
 Labs puppies can be a bit crazy and get into trouble if left to their own devices at nighttime.
 Until they’re a bit older, we keep them crated at night and when we leave the house.
-Annie has slept in our bed during a thunderstorm, but decided to wake us up to play with kisses and squeaky toys at 3 AM!
+Annie has slept in our bed during a thunderstorm, but decided to wake us up to play by bringing us squeaky toys at 3 AM!
 Also, make sure to take collars off when leaving your pup in their crate.
 Strangulation accidents from collars getting tangled in wire are real and we never take chances!

 Our dogs are not destructive types, but we really like the shred-proof beds from K9 Ballistics.
 This is another great company who makes a superior product.
 They have an orthopedic line that’s fantastic and supportive of a larger dog’s joints.